 The Manchester paediatric ECMC is based at the Royal Manchester Children’s Hospital (RMCH) in Central Manchester.
 RMCH is also the lead centre for the paediatric network.
-Children under 16 years are treated at RMCH, 16 to 24 year olds are treated at the Young Oncology Unit at the Christie Hospital.
+Children under 16 years are treated at RMCH, 16 to 24 year olds are treated at the Teenage & Young adult (TYA) service at the Christie Hospital.

 RMCH has a long history of treating children in early phase clinical trials, and the research nurse team are experienced in the management of these patients.
 RMCH is a new purpose built Children’s Hospital that opened in 2009.
 Children with leukaemia and solid tumours are treated on ward 84, and on the adjacent dedicated day case and outpatient units.